okeefm/s3g/doc/s3gProtocol.md

     uint16_t Firmware Version
     uint16_t Internal Version
-    uint16_t Reserved for future use
+    uint8_t Software Variant, MBI_OFFICIAL variant number is 1.
+This param can be extended to addtional variant types. uint8_t Reserved for future use
     uint16_t Reserved for future use

 # Host Buffered Commands